 Social Studies 3 years

 Additional options: 2-year Business Education and Computer Science Program, 3-year Art Program, and 4-year Music Program

-Advanced Placement courses are available classes in Art, English, History, Mathematics, Music Theory, Science, and World Language with the opportunity of taking Advanced Placement Examinations.
+Advanced Placement courses are available classes in Art, Computer Science, English, History, Mathematics, Music Theory, Science, and World Language with the opportunity of taking Advanced Placement Examinations.
 In addition, Honors courses are offered to students in English, Mathematics, Science, History, World Language, and Business.

 Most subjects are taught at two or more levels of difficulty.
 To compensate for these varying levels, a quality point system is used by which a student receives a number of points based not only on his/her grade, but also on the level of the course.

 |96|| 3.37|| 3.79 || 4.21 || 4.42 |

 |90|| 2.95 ||3.37||3.79||4.00|